Updated: Sep 2

 “It just shows that you can let your mental illness win,” Janet adds, “Or you can fight it like I am.”

-This article was written by Aaron Lai (Breaktime Coordinator) with support from Alex Koller (Breaktime Coordinator).
+This article was written by Aaron Lai (Breaktime Coordinator).